 Before You Begin

 There are many different types of veterinarians out there.
 There are also a lot of different veterinary facilities.
-Remember that your vet will come with staff, facility, and more.
+Remember that your vet will come with a staff, facility amenities, and more.
 Decide what matters most to you.
 Are you looking for a highly skilled vet in a state-of-the-art facility that offers a personal touch?
 Or, would you prefer a quick, inexpensive vet visit with a no-frills approach?
 Of course, there are options in-between.
 Cost is almost always a concern, as well as location, but these should not be the only things you consider.
 Make a list of your ideal veterinarian's attributes in order of priority.
 Once you have an idea of what you need in veterinary practice, it's time to do your research.

 What You Need